clacktronics/AudioJacks/README.md

 # Donate

-If you have found this projecct useful or are using it in a commercial product please consider donating a one off via Ko-fi or sponsoring me on Github.
+If you have found this project useful or are using it in a commercial product please consider donating a one off via Ko-fi or sponsoring me monthly on Github.
 It will help me a lot and is appreciated!

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/M4M340M71)